Cookie session duration is one of the most essential elements to consider if you’re a merchant looking to launch an affiliate marketing program.

 On the one hand, they can provide affiliates with more frequent payment cycles, allowing them to more quickly recognize the rewards for the valuable traffic they are driving.

-On the other hand, short cookie durations may lead to fewer conversions, which translates to fewer commissions for affiliates.
+Conversely, short cookie durations may lead to fewer conversions, which in turn translates to fewer commissions for affiliates.

 The 3 main pros and cons of short cookie durations can be summarized as follows: